 Hi, I'm Rob.
-I'm a seismic structural engineer and I live in Italy.
+I'm a seismic structural engineer and I live in London.

 During my PhD at the Polytechnic University of Bari (Italy) I started coding and I realised that I love solving engineering problems with it.

 Soon enough I wanted to share such algorithms with people, especially with non-coders, and I started writing small desktop apps.
-Currently I work as a researcher and consultant for structural projects and numerical modelling.
+Currently I work as a Research Fellow in the University College London and consultant for structural projects/numerical modelling.